SKIN BARRIER FUNCTION: WHAT IT IS AND HOW TO SUPPORT IT

 FINAL THOUGHT

-The skin barrier is not something to fix - it is something to support, protect, and maintain.
+It is something to support, protect, and maintain.